benjamincharity/bc.com/articles/questions-to-ask-when-building-a-data-table.md

   This list of 196 questions can assist with the initial discovery phase and align the expectations of all stakeholders when building a data-table.
 tags:
   - ux
   - ui
   - design
+  - planning
 published: true
 publishDate: 2021-06-17
 ---

 # Questions to ask when building a data-table

-Data tables are certainly one of the most complex UI features to implement.
-Because of this complexity, it is very easy miss requirements and also very costly to refactor.
-The list of questions below has been slowly built out over many years and several data-table implementations across varying companies.
+Data tables are certainly one of the most complex UI features to implement. **Because of this complexity, it is very easy miss requirements and also very costly to refactor.** The list of questions below has been slowly built out over many years and several data-table implementations across varying companies.
 It is meant to assist with the initial discovery phase and help to align the expectations of all stakeholders.

 > Note: We lightly discuss the topics of searching and filtering data and keyboard controls below.
 They could easily
 > both be their own lists due to how complex each topic is.

 Jump to section: